JacobBarnett/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.
 2. What does `bcryptjs` do to help us store passwords in a secure manner?
 3. How are unit tests different from integration and end-to-end testing?
-4. How does _Test Driven Development_ change the way we write applications and tests?
+4. How does _Test Driven Development_ change the way we write applications and tests? we write tests first so we can see make our code based on that test and find edge cases early on